vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 // TODO: investigate why path/to/file:12 was added
 ```

-Here is how `gf` can be used to inspect included files:
+Here is how `gf` can be used to inspect related files:

 <script id="asciicast-217093" src="https://asciinema.org/a/217093.js" data-size="1.3vw" async></script>